Skip to main content

 Your choice depends on where you are in your business lifecycle and what compliance obligations you face.

-This pattern focuses on compliance tracking without real-time tax calculations.
+Transaction sync is the foundation.
+This pattern syncs completed sales for compliance tracking without real-time tax calculations.
 You’ll use:

 • POST /v1/products to sync your product catalog